ForomePlatform/anfisa/doc/dev/rest/ds_list.rst

 - otherwize selection is the full list of variants in dataset

 Some samples can be  :ref:`active<active_samples>` in context of current filter or decision tree condition, and this information forms property **active-samples** of descriptor.
 The string has form of list of integers separated by ','  and can be used as argument of :doc:`reccnt` call.

+Default value for **smpcnt**, length of sample list, is 25.
+Possible values are between 10 and 150, values out of bounds are interpeted as bound values 10 or 150.

 Comment
 -------